bart-kneepkens/Good-iOS-App-Checklist/README.md

 ### 2. Accessibility
 - Support dark mode and high-contrast mode
-- User-facing text should use dynamic fonts sizing.
+- User-facing text should use dynamic font sizing.
 See this [thread](https://twitter.com/steipete/status/1052589183225815040)
 - User-facing text should have proper accessibility labels set
 - Verify that accessibility labels work properly using VoiceOver